lightning/bolts/02-peer-protocol.md

     - SHOULD send a `closing_signed` message.

 The sending node:
+  - if `option_upfront_shutdown_script` applies to the final commitment transaction:
+    - MUST set `fee_satoshis` greater than or equal to 282.
+  - otherwise:
     - MUST set `fee_satoshis` less than or equal to the base fee of the final commitment transaction, as calculated in [BOLT #3](03-transactions.md#fee-calculation).
   - SHOULD set the initial `fee_satoshis` according to its estimate of cost of inclusion in a block.
   - MUST set `signature` to the Bitcoin signature of the close